 I’d rather chat sensibly with a horticulturalist, if I can, or with an entomologist about the travails of the dung beetle.
-I’d rather fantasize about a mathematics “as pliable as ectoplasmic goo” with a French mathematician on a train to Paris, on his way to a conference….
+I’d rather fantasize about a mathematics “as pliable as ectoplasmic goo” with a French mathematician on a train to Paris on his way to a conference….
 Now, that last bit, I did, and lord only knows what came out of my mouth, but after a while, the young man across the aisle asked if I happened to know the meaning of this word that was printed on the cover of his comic: The word was “cul.”
 It means ass.

 I’d rather discuss philosophy with a card-carrying philosopher in smoky bars late at night.
 (Yep, he showed me the card.)

 All my life, I’ve been like this.
 But doesn’t it mean, in some way, I’ve been fueling the analogy-engine all my life?
 Doesn’t it mean, when I’ve written with diligence and contemplation, for all those years, that I was acquiring a measure of expertise?
-Well, that’s a natural sort of dedication….
+Well, but that’s a natural sort of dedication….

 Okay, so maybe I don’t mind the right hat.
-(No pun intended.)

 There are very few topics I cannot enjoy, follow, and even contribute to in some way, so long as my conversational partner accepts that I’m an outsider and is willing to describe as necessary the terms I don’t know.
 And by and large, experts love to talk about what they know.
-For them, it feels good to have a sounding board–and I love to play with new ideas.
+For them, it feels good to have a sounding board, and I love to play with new ideas.

 What’s my point?
 (It seems I’m always chasing after it.)

 My point is that you don’t necessarily have to work in a career to describe people living it.
 There are too many stories to be told and not enough time to fatten the résumé.
-But I believe you do need to identify with these people in some fundamental way.
+But I believe you do need to identify with these people on some fundamental level.
 A powerful drive to dive into your fellows, to sit where they sit and dream their dreams—that’s the critical piece.
-Without it, we cannot create worlds.
+Without it, we authors cannot create worlds.
 We need to have a sense of their experience and how it differs from ours.
 If you’re good at memorizing expressions and behavior as well as events, try them all on, try them on like draping a skin over your head.